What Is Snoring?

 Snoring once in a while isn’t usually a serious problem.
 It’s mostly a nuisance for your bed partner.
 But if you’re a long-term snorer, you not only disrupt the sleep patterns of those close to you, you hurt your own sleep quality.

 Snoring can itself be a symptom of a health problem like obstructive sleep apnea.
-If you snore often or very loudly, you might need medical help so you (and your loved ones) can get a good night’s sleep.
+Talk to your doctor if you’re overly sleepy during the day, if you snore often or very loudly, or if your partner notices that you sometimes stop breathing altogether.
+You might need medical help so you (and your loved ones) can get a good night’s sleep.

 Snoring happens when the flow of air through your mouth and nose is blocked.
 Several things can interfere with air flow, including:

-- Sleep position: Sleeping on your back can make you snore.
+- Sleep position.
+Sleeping on your back can make you snore.
+So can using a pillow that’s too soft or too large.

 Snoring Diagnosis and Treatment